solidmiki21/ItemXtraInfo/releases/README.md

 Item Xtra Info is a mod that calculates item bonus, chances, stats and all that stuff.
 It only shows when you hover the move over the **TAB** menu items.

+This mod is a spiritual successor to [The ItemStatsMod](https://thunderstore.io/package/ontrigger/ItemStatsMod/) made by ontrigger, I think he stopped developing it so i am taking over the idea.

 ---

 Currently I'm still working on it but it should be ~~good~~ enough to play.